Verification Policies

 The “No Identity Header” status can mean one of three things:

-• No identity header was included in the SIP message.
+• No Identity header was included in the SIP message.

 • The Asserted Called Number does not match the Translated Called Number.